StevenBlack/intl/readme.md

 | **Use CPZERO.PRG to change a table's code page id.** | Assuming you've installed tools, CPZERO.PRG can be found in your TOOLS\\CPZERO directory.
 CPZERO.PRG removes the code page mark from any file that has a table file structure.
 After removing the mark, CPZERO applies another mark that you specify. |

-**Internationalization Gotcha:** if tables do not have code page marks when you open them, vfp prompts you for a code page.
+**Internationalization Gotcha:** if tables do not have code page marks when you open them, VFP prompts you for a code page.
 If you specify the wrong code page, however, the data in the files won't display properly.
 To correct the code page, use CPZERO.